Wuxi Jiangsu, China Travel Guide

 It connects districts, major attractions, and both Wuxi Train Terminal and Wuxi East Railway Station.

-Single-Journey Admission from vending machines (cash/mobile pay).
+Single-Journey Tickets from machines that sell snacks and drinks (cash/mobile pay).
 Wuxi Metro Card for convenience.
 Mobile Payment (WeChat Pay/Alipay transit codes) is the most popular.

-Newer train stations offer elevators plus ramps.
-Older bus stops and vehicles may have limited accessibility.
-Research individual stations or routes beforehand for particular needs.
+Newer metro stations offer elevators and ramps.
+Older bus halts and vehicles could have restricted access.
+Research individual stations or routes in advance for specific needs.

-Metro: Operates early morning (approximately SIX:00 AM) until late evening (around 10:00 PM - 11:00 PM).
+Metro: Operates early morning (approximately SIX:00 AM) until late evening (approximately 10:00 PM - 11:00 PM).
 Buses: Vary by route, but most operate from early morning until late evening.

 Bus network covers areas beyond the underground.